-Ref.
-A favorite subject of mine, that...
+[Original question] A favorite subject of mine, that...
 Since I get so many stamps in my passport, any opportunity to get stamp-free entry is very welcome.
-Here's a partial list: Hong Kong.
-Its eChannel system can be used for entry by residents (local and foreign) and frequent visitors (after registration).
-It can also be used, since … Continue reading Which airports offer automated immigration/passport clearance to travellers (either to citizens or both citizens and some foreigners)?
+Here's a partial list.
+This is by no means an exhaustive answer.
+It will focus on Asia, obviously.
+But before that, I can mention one country outside Asia, mine: France. … Continue reading Which airports offer automated immigration/passport clearance to travellers (either to citizens or both citizens and some foreigners)?

 Ref.
 As an employee?
 Most of them.
 The employer sponsors you, and if you have the qualifications (university degree, experience, language skills), it is normally a breeze.
 Why an employer would rather hire you than a local person is another story.
 You'd have to bring something to the table that local hires don't.
 After all, … Continue reading As a European citizen, in which the countries outside Europe, specifically Asia, is it relatively easy to get a working visa (in digital marketing/ecommerce)?